Kinesiology & Athletic Training 3:2 Pathway

 Earn your Master's Degree in Athletic Training in just five years with the 3:2 Kinesiology pathway.

 The College of Health Professions offers entry-level graduate clinical education in athletic training that articulates directly with kinesiology.
 It consists of three years of study in the College of Arts & Sciences and two years of work in the clinical program.
-This 3:2 pathway is built upon options in the Motor Behavior emphasis and available only to students accepted to the highly selective AT program.
+This 3:2 pathway is built upon options in the Kinesiology major and available only to students accepted to the highly selective AT program.